AntonCAC/onsdag-test/README.md

 # onsdag-test
-Practice : will bw trown away after today
+A repository for Practice : will be thrown away after today